kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - Upon seeing that the certificate has been signed by the mkcert-generated certificate authority, the browser checks whether it's registered as a trusted certificate authority.
 - mkcert is listed as a trusted authority, so your browser trusts the certificate and creates an HTTPS connection.

+## Introducing the Backend For Frontend
+We had server-side functionality which we wanted to expose both via our desktop web UI, and via one or more mobile UIs.
+We often faced a problem in accommodating these new types of user interface, often as we already had a tight coupling between the desktop web UI and our backed services.
+However the nature of a mobile experience differs from a desktop web experience.
+In practice, our mobile devices will want to make different calls, fewer calls, and will want to display different (and probably less) data than their desktop counterparts.
+This means that we need to add additional functionality to our API backend to support our mobile interfaces.

+One solution to this problem is that rather than have a general-purpose API backend, instead you have one backend per user experience - or call it a Backend For Frontend (BFF).
+The BFF is tightly coupled to a specific UI, and will typically be maintained by the same team as the user interface, thereby making it easier to define and adapt the API as the UI requires.

+BFFs can be a useful pattern for architectures where there are a number of backend services, as the need to aggregate multiple downstream calls to deliver user functionality increases.
+In such situations it will be common for a single call in to a BFF to result in multiple downstream calls to microservices (multiple services hold the pieces of information we want).

+The other benefit of using a BFF is that the team creating the interface can be much more fluid in thinking about where functionality lives.
+For example they could decide to push functionality on to the server-side to promote reuse in the future and simplify a native mobile application, or to allow for the faster release of new functionality.
+This decision is one that can be made by the team in isolation if they own both the mobile application and the BFF - it doesn't require any cross-team coordination.

 ## Jamstack
 Jamstack is a web architecture and stands for **J**avascript, **A**PIs, and **M**arkup stack.
 In this architecture, the frontend and the backend are completely separate.
 All interactions with the backend and third parties are done using APIs.
 Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities. **「a Jamstack site is a set of pre-generated static assets served from a CDN」**